oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A driver represents a collection of physical devices in the system using the same Level-Zero driver.

-- The application may query the number of Level-Zero drivers installed on the system and the properties of each driver.
+- The application may query the number of Level-Zero drivers installed on the system using ::${x}DriverGet.
 - More than one driver may be available in the system.
 For example, one driver may support two GPUs from one vendor, another driver supports a GPU from a different vendor, and finally a different driver may support an FPGA.
 - A driver is primarily used to allocate and manage resources that are used by multiple devices.
 - Memory is **not** implicitly shared across all devices supported by a driver.
 However, it is available to be explicitly shared.